matter-labs/zksync-era/docs/development.md

 - Generate required smart contracts.
 - Compile all the smart contracts.
 - Deploy smart contracts to the local Ethereum network.
-- Create “genesis block” for server.
+- Create "genesis block" for server.

 Initializing may take pretty long, but many steps (such as downloading & unpacking keys and initializing containers) are required to be done only once.